saliksalik/Docker-Labs/Lab07_Docker_Compose_Web_DB_Stack/README.md

 ---

 ## Conclusion
-You learned how to use Docker Compose to run a web server and a database together, keep your data safe, and manage everything with simple commands!
+I learned how to use Docker Compose to run a web server and a database together, keep my data safe, and manage everything with simple commands!